 How We See Racial Injustice in Our Country Today

 We believe that because of Christ’s great love for us, we have been reconciled to God the Father and entrusted with the ministry of reconciliation.
-Therefore, we seek to be a Spirit-led, Christ-centered church body that is aware of and responsive to the racial injustices and systemic oppression present in our community and world.
+Therefore, we seek to be a Spirit-led, Christ-centered, non-partisan church body that is aware of and responsive to the racial injustices(1) and systemic oppression(2) present in our community and world.
 We step into this work following the example of Christ - through prayer, intentional listening and compassion, deep lamentation and love in action.

 Rooted and Rejoicing in the Gospel

-We believe that God the Father radically loves the world and demonstrates his just and merciful nature by the forgiveness granted to us through his Son, Jesus Christ.
+We believe that God the Father radically loves the world and demonstrates His just and merciful nature by the forgiveness granted to us through His Son, Jesus Christ.

 As descendants of Adam and inheritors of a sinful nature, all of us are in a predisposition to receive God’s rightful anger and condemnation.
 Yet in a radical act of justice to address our sin, this condemnation was placed on the shoulders of Jesus Christ, whose death and resurrection paid the price and reconciled us to God the Father.